vumaasha/Atlas/dataset/data_collection/README.md

 ***

-## Different ways to use the crawlers
+## Other ways to use the crawlers

+If you would like to use these images or crawlers for other applications.
 There are 2 ways you can use these,

 1. Expand categories on existing source url list